-The Beatless song Maxwell's Silver Hammer'' about Maxwell Edison, an Ax-Crazy kid (and pretty sadistic) that uses the title hammer to murder a girl, his teacher, and the judge who took his case, in front of a full courtroom.
+The Beatless song Maxwell's Silver Hammer'' is about Maxwell Edison, an Ax-Crazy kid (and pretty sadistic) that uses the title hammer to murder a girl, his teacher, and the judge who took his case, in front of a full courtroom.

 Only the most vile of Dino Attack RPG's wide cast of villains are Sadists, including Michelle Glados, Carolyne Provencal, Zed Provhezor, the Brickspider Bot v1.0, and the Darkitect, for they are the ones who actually enjoy watching the suffering of others.

 Hazama of BlazBlueloves mind raping others, and trolls them as they get defeated.
 And that's not even mentioning the great enjoyment he appears to take in physically hurting his opponents in battle, either.
 It's suggested by another character in-story that he gets off on ruining people's lives and Hazama doesn't deny it.

 Hazama: It's time for a little punishment!
 I'll let you feel the most exquisite pain!
 Does it hurt?
 Doej it huwt?